Lyme Disease Testing

 - Is based on a completely different concept than other methods

 Get in touch

-Suspect you have lyme disease or want to learn more?
-The quickest and easiest way to speak with us is to call on 020 3332 0030.
+To arrange an initial consultation with an expert in Lyme disease, please call us on 020 3332 0030.
 Alternatively if you're unable to call now, you can schedule some time directly in our calendar here.

 Find out more about our functional medicine approach to Lyme’s disease here.